DeployFrame Docs

 Repository Setup

-Clone the repository you just created to your local machine:
+Clone the repository that was created for you to your local machine:

-Replace your-username and your-repository-name with your actual GitHub username and the repository name you chose.
+Replace XXXXXXXXX with your actual unique identifier from the repository name you received.

 When cloning your private repository, you'll be prompted for authentication.
 Use your GitHub username as the username and the personal access token you created earlier as the password (GitHub has disabled password authentication for Git operations since August 2021).

-This ensures your local dev branch properly tracks the remote dev branch.
+This creates a new dev branch locally, switches to it, and pushes it to the remote repository with upstream tracking.
 By default, the deployment will target the dev branch since the default configuration uses stage=dev.

 It's recommended to start with the development environment first before deploying to production.